Luke Black: 2010−2019: Career beginnings, Thorns and Neoslavic

-2020–present: F23.8 and Eurovision Song Contest
+2020–2023: F23.8 and Eurovision Song Contest

 In April 2021, Black independently released "A House on the Hill", which was included on his EP F23.8.

-In January 2023, he was announced as one of the contestants of Pesma za Evroviziju '23, the Serbian national selection for the Eurovision Song Contest 2023 with the song "Samo mi se spava".
+In January 2023, he was announced as one of the contestants of the Serbian national selection for the Eurovision Song Contest 2023, Pesma za Evroviziju '23, with the song "Samo mi se spava".
 On 1 March, Black performed during the first semi-final, where he placed sixth and thus qualified for the final.
-Subsequently on 4 March, "Samo mi se spava" received the most points out of sixteen finalists by coming second on both the televote and the jury vote, making Luke Black the winner of the competition and Serbian representative for the contest in Liverpool.
+Subsequently, on 4 March, "Samo mi se spava" received the most points out of sixteen finalists by coming second on both the televote and the jury vote, making Luke Black the winner of the competition and Serbian representative for the contest in Liverpool.
+On 9 May, he performed third during the first semi-final of the Eurovision and qualified through to the final by placing 10th.
+Black dedicated the performance to the Belgrade school shooting victims.
+In the grand final, on May 13, he performed fifth and ultimately finished in 24th place out of twenty-six entries with 30 points.
+Serbian media portal Nova.rs credited Luke's low placement in the Eurovision to the comparison to the overwhelming success and acclaim of the previous Serbian entry - Konstrakta, the lack of support from the Serbian general public, technical issues in the semi-final on the behalf of BBC, as well as on the song itself.

+Post-Eurovision, Black performed at two sold-out headline shows in London and released a single, the Lily Allen and Nirvana inspired "I'm So Happy", in August 2023.
+In October he was the opening act for Ukrainian band Go_A at the O2 Academy Islington.

+On November 16, Black released another single, "God's Too Cool", a bass-heavy dance track produced by fellow London-based musician Shurk (Benjamin Dunkerley).
+One month later, Black returned to Serbia for a sold-out concert at the Belgrade Youth Center, on the same stage where he first performed live 10 years prior.
+A number of his artist friends performed together with him for this occasion, including Konstrakta, the Serbian representative for the Eurovision Song Contest 2022.